OLED vs QLED: What’s the difference? We delve into the particularities of these two leading TV technologies.

 For decades, brightness wasn’t really a big deal in the TV world.
 The old ‘Rec.
 709’ video standard just didn’t put much store in it.
 The arrival of HDR video, though, has suddenly put brightness on the TV map.

-QLED TVs can run far more brightly than current OLED TVs.
-For instance, the 65-inch Samsung Q9FN can pump out a peak measured light output (on a white HDR window filling 10% of the screen) of 2400 nits.
+QLED TVs are far brighter than current OLED TVs.
+For instance, the 65-inch Samsung Q90 can pump out a peak measured light output (on a white HDR window filling 10% of the screen) of 2050 nits.

-The recently tested Hisense 75U9A Quantum Dot TV, meanwhile, punched in at 2700 nits with the same test signal.
-OLED TVs, by comparison, have yet to break the 1000-nit barrier.
+Last year’s Hisense 75U9A Quantum Dot TV, meanwhile, managed to punch in at 2700 nits with the same test signal.
+OLED TVs, by comparison, have yet to push past the 1000 nit barrier.

 2) More colour volume

 Colour volume is the name given to measurements of colour at varying levels of brightness.
-So it kind of goes without saying that since QLED TVs can hit much higher brightness levels than OLED ones, they deliver measurably more of the sorts of colour volumes we see in the real world.
+So it kind of goes without saying that since QLED TVs can hit much higher brightness levels than OLED ones, they’re able to deliver measurably more of the sorts of colour volumes we see in the real world.

 3) More lifelike HDR content